-Even if that’s true, I want to talk about it anyway.
+Even if that was true and I do have to talk about it, I’d want to talk about it anyway.
+Of my own volition.
 For all the reasons you might expect and several you might not.

 Allow me to take us back to June of 2016: when I first picked up the book entitled Simon Vs The Homosapien Agenda.
 (Which is an amazing title I’m still bitter they changed in the movie adaptation.)
 I’d heard good things about this book, I was supposed to be meeting the author at Geekycon in a few months time, so I bought, read, and loved it.
 You can read my review here.